Eugenius760/readme-homework8/README1.md

 ## Installation

-Run  to install the necessary dependencies.
+Run npm i to install the necessary dependencies.

 ## Usage

-das
+User will be able to generate a simple readme

 ## License